Roxann Dawson: Writing

 Dawson's first play, Desire to Fall, was produced by the Circle Repertory Company workshop in 1986.
 Her second play, Passage Through the Heart, debuted in 1997 at the University of Minnesota Duluth.
 From 2000 to she co-wrote with Daniel Graham a trilogy of science fiction novels, Entering Tenebrea (ISBN 0-671-03607-6), Tenebrea's Hope (ISBN 0-671-03609-2) and Tenebrea Rising (ISBN 0-671-03611-4).

 Personal life

 Dawson was married to actor Casey Biggs; they later divorced.
 He later became a recurring cast member of the sister series Star Trek: Deep Space Nine as the Cardassian Damar.

 In May 1994, Dawson married casting director Eric Dawson, whom she met while working on the series Nightingales.
 They have two daughters, one adopted from China.
-Dawson joined the Catholic Church at the time of her second marriage in 1994, despite having been raised in "an atheist household".
+Dawson joined the Catholic Church at the time of her second marriage in 1994, even though she had been raised in "an atheist household".
 It eventually inspired her to direct the 2019 Christian film Breakthrough.